xleonzhao/ccnp-encor/27-SDN.md

 * software-based layer-2 switch that operates like a physical Ethernet switch
   * enables VMs to communicate with each other
-  * enables VMs to communicate with external physical networks
+  * enables VMs to communicate with external physical networks via pNICs
 * traffic cannot flow from one vSwitch to another
+  * need go through some sort of VNF like NGFWv
+* vSwitches cannot share the same pNIC
 * popular ones
   * Open vSwitch (OVS)
   * VMware’s vSphere Standard Switch (VSS), the vSphere Distributed Switch (VDS),